Hemant2335/Css-Stagnofy/README.md

 A: Late submissions may not be accepted.

 ## 📞 Contact
-For any queries, reach out to us via [Discord link] or email at [Your Email].
+For any queries, reach out to us via email at knrt73373@gmail.com.